Wontkins: I never tasted it!

 Wilkins: Now, what do you think of Wilkins?

-— a frog-like creature named Wilkins and a blob-looking creature named Wontkins.
+In 1957, Jim Henson created a series of commercials for Wilkins Coffee, a local brand in the Washington, D.C. area (Henson was from DC's inner-ring Maryland suburbs and was studying at the nearby University of Maryland-College Park at the time).
+The ads featured two early Muppet characters — a lizard-like creature named Wilkins (who vaguely resembles Kermit the Frog without his iconic collarnote ) and a blob-looking creature named Wontkins.
 These commercials were made for local television stations, which only had ten seconds for station identification.
 As such, the Muppet commercials had to be lightning-fast — essentially, eight seconds for the commercial pitch and a two-second shot of the product.
-From 1957 to 1961, Henson made 179 commercials for Wilkins Coffee and other Wilkins products, including Community Coffee and Wilkins Tea.
+From 1957 to 1961, Henson made around 180 commercials for Wilkins Coffee and other Wilkins products, including Community Coffee and Wilkins Tea.

-These ads starred the cheerful Wilkins, who loved Wilkins Coffee, and the grumpy Wontkins, who hated it.
-Wilkins would often do serious harm to Wontkins in the ads — blowing him up, stabbing him with a knife and smashing him with a club, among many other acts of Family-Unfriendly Violence
+The cheerful Wilkins loved Wilkins Coffee, while the grumpy Wontkins hated it.
+As punishment for refusing to drink the coffee, Wilkins would often do serious harm to Wontkins in the ads — blowing him up, shooting him, stabbing him with a knife, and smashing him with a club, among many other acts of Family-Unfriendly Violence.

 (a cup of coffee appears in his lap)